Donate $2 Towards this Article

 Thus, feeling fat doesn’t make any sense.
 It’s like saying “I feel nice and buttery today!”

 So what do I really mean when I say “I feel fat?”
+I usually mean I feel lonely, guilty or worried.

-If I feel lonely, I can acknowledge the loneliness.
-I can do something about it, or not.
-If I feel guilty, I can recognize the guilt and forgive myself.
-If I feel worried, I can acknowledge the concern and remind myself nothing is wrong.
-When I catch myself saying “I feel fat” now, I inquire as to what is the emotion behind the words, and deal only with the emotion, not the ridiculous chatter going on in my head.
-It is a bad neighborhood in there.
+Now when I catch myself saying “I feel fat”, I inquire as to what is the emotion behind the words, and deal only with the emotion, not the ridiculous chatter going on in my head.
+It’s a bad neighbourhood in there.

 In every moment, I have a choice.
 I can let the voice in my head chatter along in the background, a TV blaring in the background, just loud enough for me to know it’s there but not loud enough to distinguish the words themselves.
-Or I can listen intently to the TV, catching every word, anticipating and predicting each and every sentence, being swept back and forth by a ferocious wind, or volleyed between two opponents in a spirited ping-pong match.
+Or I can listen intently to the TV, catching every word, anticipating and predicting every sentence, being swept back and forth by a ferocious wind, or volleyed between two opponents in a spirited ping-pong match.

-I choose to let it blare in the background.
+I choose to let the body negativity blare in the background.
 “Thanks for sharing, goodbye.”
-It’s really simple.
-Sometimes a well-placed curse word may be appropriate.

 Here are my practical suggestions for body confidence in the summer: